20/20 (The Beach Boys album): Original vinyl

-1990/2001 CD bonus tracks
+Friends / 20/20 1990/2001 CD reissue bonus tracks

 I Can Hear Music

 On December 7, 2018, Capitol released I Can Hear Music: The 20/20 Sessions, a digital-only compilation.
 Included are session highlights, outtakes, and alternate versions of 20/20 tracks, as well as some unreleased material by Dennis Wilson.
 It was released in conjunction with Wake the World: The Friends Sessions.
-The compilations were not issued on physical media due to the record company's wish not to interfere with the release of The Beach Boys with the Royal Philharmonic Orchestra.
+The compilations were not issued on physical media due to the project being greenlit too late into the year, as well as the record company's wish not to interfere with the release of The Beach Boys with the Royal Philharmonic Orchestra.
 In 2021, I Can Hear Music was followed with Feel Flows: The Sunflower and Surf's Up Sessions.

 Personnel

 Per Craig Slowinski.
-This list does not include complete personnel credits for "Time to Get Alone" and "Cabinessence".
+This list does not include complete personnel credits for "Time to Get Alone".